Ideas for saving money

 Driver and vehicle licenses

-If you’re not sure what discounts you are entitled too, ask, it doesn’t cost anything.
+If you’re not sure what discounts you are entitled too, you need to ask, it doesn’t cost anything.